amitsaha/echorand.me/content/posts/mutual-tls-kubernetes.md

 This [article](https://medium.com/sitewards/the-magic-of-tls-x509-and-mutual-authentication-explained-b2162dec4401) is a good post to learn just enough about mutual TLS.

-# Mutual TLS in Kubernetes
+## What are those certificates in my pod?

 The primary bit of information we should know when discussing about mutual TLS in Kubernetes is the presence of the [cluster root certificate authority](https://kubernetes.io/docs/tasks/tls/managing-tls-in-a-cluster/) which is used by all the cluster components to communicate with the master.
+This also means that

-## Poking around
+### Poking around

+You will

+Let's now deploy an application - a HTTP server which listens on port 8080.
+I